circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ### Gather insights
 {: #gather-insights }

 The CircleCI API v2 also includes several endpoints that enable you to retrieve detailed insights into your workflows and individual jobs.
-By making API calls to these endpoints, you can better understand how to optimize your workflows and jobs so you can increase workflow performance while minimizing credit usage and consumption.
+Read the [Using Insights]({{site.baseurl}}/insights) page to learn more about insights data.

 The example below describes how you can return information about a single workflow containing information about metrics and credit usage.

 #### Returning workflow metrics
 {: #returning-workflow-metrics }